-These findings broadly confirm those of Miles and McCue (1984) and Hartzell, Hekman, and Miles (1986) who find evidence of non-Normality in terms of skewness and kurtosis, and Myer and Webb (1994) who provide evidence of non-Normal kurtosis and autocorrelation in private real estate returns.
-In similar vein, Byme and Lee (1997) using the Jarque Bera test examined quarterly returns for sector/region disaggregations of the NCREIF index between 1983 and 1994 and found that for ten of the sixteen sub-sectors Normality was rejected.
+Myer and Webb (1994) were the first to provide evidence of non-normality in private real estate returns using data from the National Council of Real Estate Fiduciaries (NCREIF).
+They found evidence of non-normality in terms of both skewness and kurtosis.
+In similar vein, Byrne and Lee (1997) using the Jarque Bera test examined quarterly returns for sector/region disaggregations of the NCREIF index between 1983 and 1994.
+They found that, for ten of the sixteen sub-sectors, normality was rejected.
 Consistent with earlier findings, they found positive kurtosis and, typically, negative skewness.

-In the U.K. research by Booth, Matysiak, and Ormerod (2002) for the Investment Property Forum tested the Normality of the 37 Investment Property Databank (IPD) sectors for which monthly data existed over the period from December 1986 to December 2000, with the exception of data for shopping centres and retail warehouses where data was from December 1994 and from December 1991 respectively. using standard statistical tests, Normality was rejected in 35 out of the 37 markets segments.
+In the U.K., research by Booth et al. (2002) for the Investment Property Forum tested the normality of the 37 Investment Property Databank (IPD) sectors for which monthly data existed over the period from December 1986 to December 2000, with the exception of data for shopping centres and retail warehouses, where data were from December 1994 and from December 1991 respectively.
+Using standard statistical tests, normality was rejected in 35 out of the 37 markets segments.
 The authors also examined monthly returns in the 37 sectors relative to the IPD Monthly Index, i.e., the monthly returns of each segment minus the returns of the market index.
-This is important for those fund managers who are active managers as the risk they face is tracking error risk, their performance relative to the market benchmark rather than total return.
-In 34 out of 37 cases the hypothesis of Normality was rejected, due to 'fat tails.'
-In other words, the risk of a large movement is greater than would be the case with a Normal distribution.
+This is important for those fund managers who are active managers since the risk that they face is tracking error risk - their performance relative to the market benchmark rather than total return.
+In 34 out of 37 cases, the hypothesis of normality was rejected, due to 'fat tails', i.e. positive excess kurtosis.
+In other words, the risk of a large movement is greater than would be the case with a normal distribution.

-In a similar vein, Lee (2002) examined the distributional properties of the IPD monthly total returns data over the same period.
-The data divided into a number of property types and geographical regions making a total of 31 real estate market segments.
+Lee (2002) examined the distributional properties of the IPD monthly total returns data over the same period.
+This time, the data was divided into a number of property types and geographical regions, making a total of 31 real estate market segments.
 The returns of the market index (IPDMI) were represented by the value-weighted performance of all the properties within the database.
-Lee (2002) found that that all market segments displayed significant positive skewness, except for offices in the City of London, which showed significantly negative skewness.
-In contrast, returns of the market index were fairly symmetric.
+He found that all market segments displayed significant positive skewness, except for offices in the City of London, which showed significantly negative skewness.
+In contrast, the returns of the market index were fairly symmetric.
 The market and all the markets segments showed significant positive excess kurtosis (i.e., greater than 3).
-Thus, all the time-series data are leptokurtic and so display greater peakedness than expected from Normally distributed data.
-As a consequence, all the market segments exhibited significant departures from Normality at the 1% significance level, as shown by the Jarque-Bera (JB) statistic, while the returns of the market index were significant at the 10% level.
-Lee (2002) also found that the correlograms for the squared returns of the 31 market segments and the IPD index showed that beyond the first two lags the autocorrelation coefficients become increasing significant as the lag length increased, which implies that non-linear dependency is prevalent in all market segments and the market index.
-Strong autocorrelation in the squared returns is also a symptom of changing unconditional or conditional variance, which implies that the variance of all market segments and the market index may be time dependent.
+Thus, all the time-series data were leptokurtic and so displayed greater peakedness and 'fatter tails' than would be expected if the data was normally distributed.
+As a consequence, all the market segments exhibited significant departures from normality at the 1% significance level, as shown by the Jarque-Bera (JB) statistic, while the returns of the market index were significant at the 10% level.

-Lizieri and Ward (2000) used the BestFit program to find the distribution that best characterized direct real estate data in the U.K..
-The direct real estate data comprised monthly total returns for the period from December 1986 to December 1998 as reported by the IPD with series for all property and sub-indices for specified regional and property types.
-Lizieri and Ward

-(2000) found that irrespective of region or property type, in general, the most appropriate distribution appeared to be the Logistic distribution, but that even here it is rejected in most cases.
+Lizieri and Ward (2000) used the BestFit program to find the distribution that best characterized direct real estate returns in the UK.
+The direct real estate data comprised monthly total returns for the period from December 1986 to December 1998 as reported by IPD, with series for all property and sub-indices for specified regional and property types.
+They found that, irrespective of region or property type, the most appropriate distribution appeared to be the Logistic distribution, but that even this was rejected in most cases.
 The main reason for the inappropriate fit was the leptokurtic nature of the real estate returns.